Canadian Indian residential school system: Catholic Church

 In July 1991, Douglas Crosby, then presidential of the Oblate of Canada, the missionary religious congregation that operated a majority of the Catholic residential schools in Canada, apologized on behalf of 1,200 Oblates then living in Canada, to approximately 25,000 Indigenous people at Lac Ste.
 Anne, Alberta, stating:

 We apologize for the part we played in the cultural, ethnical, linguistic and religious imperialism that was part of the European mentality and, in a particular way, for the instances of physical and sexual abuse that occurred in these schools ...
 For these trespasses we wish to voice today our deepest sorrow and we ask your forgiveness and understanding.
 We hope that we can make up for it being part of the healing process wherever necessary.

 Crosby further pledged the need to "come again to that deep trust and solidarity that constitutes families.
 We recognize that the road beyond past hurt may be long and steep, but we pledge ourselves anew to journey with the Native Peoples on that road."

 On May 16, 1993, in Idaho, Peter Hans Kolvenbach, then Superior General of the Society of Jesus, issued an apology for the actions of Jesuits in the Western missions and in the "ways the church was insensitive toward your tribal customs, language and spirituality ...
 The Society of Jesus is sorry for the mistakes it has made in the past".

 In 2009, a delegation of 40 First Nations representatives from Canada and several Canadian bishops had a private meeting with Pope Benedict XVI to obtain an apology for abuses that occurred in the residential school system.
-Then leader of the Assembly of First Nations Grand Chief Phil Fontaine of the First Nations Summit in British Columbia, and Chief Edward John of the Tlʼaztʼen Nation were in attendance.
+Then leader of the Assembly of First Nations Grand Chief Phil Fontaine of the First Nations Summit in British Columbia, and Chief Edward John of Tlʼaztʼen Nation were in attendance.
 The Indigenous delegation were funded by Indian and Northern Affairs Canada.
 Afterwards, the Holy See released an official expression of sorrow on the church's role in residential schools and "the deplorable conduct of some members of the Church":

 His Holiness [the Pope] emphasized that acts of abuse cannot be tolerated in society.
 He prayed that all those affected would experience healing, and he encouraged First Nations Peoples to continue to move forward with renewed hope.